 When asked about the core environment issue we are facing, Kamil sahib in his unique style linked it to the modern development paradigm, which he says is based on the definition of development and growth in terms of economic growth alone.
 Making this a globally accepted phenomenon.

 “Development is not a goal, it is a process.
 You develop something or you develop into something.”
 This ‘something’ has not been defined, resulting in a development rat race that is headed nowhere.

 “The environment should be on everyone’s priority list, especially in Pakistan.
 Our poverty level is staggering, even in developing urban centres, but rural areas are worse off.
 The majority of Pakistan’s population lives on $1.4 which is below the international poverty line of $2.
 People spend whatever they have on basic necessities.
 The biggest dent on their pockets are medical bills, which are directly linked to issues caused by environmental degradation; air pollution, food quality, water and the list goes on and on.
 The connection is common sense.”

 With all of his experience does he see things heading in the right direction anytime soon?

 “We do what we do, what we believe to be right, not because we expect to change the world but because it’s the right thing to do.”

-Fatima Arif is Sr Officer Social Media, WWF-Pakistan
+Fatima Arif is Sr Officer Digital Media, WWF-Pakistan